Zotero Plugin Development

 extensions.lastAppVersion.
 Save the file and restart Zotero.
 This will force Zotero to read the 'extensions' directory and install your plugin from source, after which you should see it listed in Tools → Add-ons.
 This is only necessary once.

-- Whenever you start up Zotero after making a change to your extension code, start it from the command line and pass the
+- Whenever you make changes to your plugin code, start up Zotero from the command line and pass the

 -purgecachesflag to force Zotero to re-read any cached files.
-(You'll likely want to make an alias or shell script that also includes the
+(This may no longer be necessary with Zotero 7.)
+You'll likely want to make an alias or shell script that also includes the

 -jsconsoleflags and perhaps